FarabiInnovations/querygpt/README.md

-# Farabi QueryGPT
+# QueryGPT

-This is an implementation of QueryGPT from Uber including 3 agents using Langchainjs
+This is an implementation of QueryGPT from Uber including 3 agents using LangGraph

-## Contributing

-We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-Special thanks to the team at Uber for their support and guidance.

 ## Dataset Used
 Northwind for SQLLite from [SQLite3 version of Microsoft's Northwind Database on Github](https://github.com/jpwhite3/northwind-SQLite3?tab=readme-ov-file)